 Because the United States government, its agencies, or “fiscal intermediaries do not actually practice medicine all the patient knows is that their government is constantly telling them that their physician is recommending treatments and therapies which are not “reasonable and necessary” for their welfare.
 Who was it who said that if “you tell a lie often enough people will begin to believe it”?
 Another governmental gambit has been to deny reimbursement because the treatment or therapy was deemed to be “experimental.”

 On July 12, 2001 United States President George W. Bush met with the democratic members of congress to discuss medicare reform.
 He pointed out the complexity and inflexibility of the Medicare system as well as its being prone to fraud and abuse.
-Well, President Bush is exactly correct.
-In fact, the Medicare rules and regulations are so complex that there is not a physician practicing medicine in the United States today who has not committed Medicare fraud.
+Well, President Bush was exactly correct.
+In fact, the Medicare rules and regulations are so complex that there is not a physician (or hospital) practicing medicine in the United States today who has not committed Medicare fraud.
 The issues of Medicare fraud and “compliance” with the laws governing this entity have become, for many physicians, a constant irritant and frustration.
 They continually deal with ever-increasing burdensome and complex paperwork requiring personal signatures (clearly only for the purpose of legal enforcement).
 Time with patients is incessantly replaced with red tape.

 The Demeaning of Medical Information